-9.1.1.
+- 9.1.1.
+Health and Welfare Costs - 9.1.2.
+2003-2004 Benefits: The District shall absorb the cost of health and welfare benefits for the 2003-2004 school year. - 9.1.3.
+2004-2005 Benefits: Either the District or the Association may reopen negotiations for the 2004-2005 school year over Article 9 (Health and Welfare Benefits) by delivering written notice to the other party on or before March 1, 2004.
+The parties agree that the purpose of such negotiations will be to address the increased costs of health benefits.
+If neither party exercises this right to reopen negotiations, the District shall absorb the cost of the benefit package for the 2004-2005 school year. - 9.1.4.
+2005-2006 Benefits: Health and Welfare benefits for the 2005-2006 school year shall be determined according to whether negotiations are reopened pursuant to sections 7.1.3 through 7.1.3.4. - 9.1.5.
 Eligible unit members are those active monthly salaried unit members working one-half (1/2) time or more or those unit members on paid leaves receiving fifty percent (50%) or more of full salary.
 Unit members on district-approved unpaid leaves may continue their medical, dental, vision, and/or life insurance coverage by remitting the required fee to the District.
 Monthly salaried unit members working less than one-half (1/2) time have the option to enroll for medical plan coverage by paying the required fee on a tenthly prorata basis.

-9.1.2.
+9.1.6.
 Exceptions:

-- 9.1.2.1.
+- 9.1.6.1.
 The following conditions shall apply to all active monthly salaried unit members participating in the district job-sharing program: - a.
 A unit member must pay for medical, dental, and/or vision coverage on a tenthly prorata basis, if coverage is desired. - b.
 A unit member who elects coverage under any district-sponsored dental and/or vision plan must make the required tenthly prorata contribution for the plan(s) selected through the end of the calendar year.
 If coverage under any district-sponsored dental and/or vision plan continues into a subsequent calendar year, the required tenthly prorata contributions for the plan(s) must be made through the end of that calendar year. - c.
 Life insurance benefits as described in Section 9.5. shall remain in effect for unit members participating in the job-sharing program. - d.
-Job-share employees may waive all of their percentage participation in each of three (3) (medical, dental, vision) programs and transfer such participation to their job share partner. - 1) Such arrangements must be included in the job-share agreement and may not be modified during the term of the agreement. - 2) Unit members who waive coverage under this provision will be eligible to enroll either on the first of the month following the first day of paid service in a non job-share assignment or on the first of the month following the start of a new job-share assignment. - e.
+Job-share employees may waive all of their percentage participation in each of three (3) (medical, dental, vision) programs and transfer such participation to their job share partner. - Such arrangements must be included in the job-share agreement and may not be modified during the term of the agreement. - 2) Unit members who waive coverage under this provision will be eligible to enroll either on the first of the month following the first day of paid service in a non job-share assignment or on the first of the month following the start of a new job-share assignment. - e.
 All other provisions of this Article shall remain in effect.

-9.1.3.
+9.1.7.
 Eligible dependents are: